microsoft/bedrock/docs/firstWorkload/README.md

 Apply complete!
 Resources: 8 added, 0 changed, 0 destroyed.
 ```

-With that, you have successfully have deployed your first cluster with Bedrock!
+You have successfully have deployed your first cluster with Bedrock!

-This possibly seems like a lot of overhead for creating a single cluster.
-The real advantage to this approach comes when you need to manage multiple clusters that are only slightly differentiated by config, or when you want to do upgrades to a new version of the template, and a variety of other “day 2” scenarios.
+This might seem like a lot of overhead for creating a single cluster.
+The real advantage of this comes when you need to manage multiple clusters that are only slightly differentiated by config, or when you want to do upgrades to a new version of the template, and a variety of other “day 2” scenarios.
 You can read in detail about these scenarios in our infrastructure definitions documentation.

 ### Using Terraform State